 One afternoon a few weeks ago, Mr. C and I were driving through the southwest portion of the Cairngorms National Park near the village of Laggan.

-And as for the Monarch, it does in fact occupy the same property as the ruin.
+And as for the Monarch, it does, in fact, occupy the same property as the ruin.
 It was recently run as a country hotel but is now permanently closed.
-Interestingly, the home-turned-inn was at one time the church manse (parsonage).
+Interestingly, the home-turned-inn was at one time, the church manse (parsonage).

 Incidentally, before I wrap things up for today, I want to mention a great little cafe that we stumbled upon shortly after we had left the church.
 It’s called Caoldair Coffee and Craft Shop.
-Located on General Wade’s Military Road about a half mile or so from the ruin, it’s a lovely shop that sells (as their sign says) coffee, cakes, clothing, and other yummy things.
+Located on General Wade’s Military Road about a half-mile or so from the ruin, it’s a lovely shop that sells (as their sign says) coffee, cakes, clothing, and other yummy things.
 Right they are.
 Another terrific find.
 Did we buy anything?
 Why yes.
 Yes we did.
-As for me, I left with a very nice plumb tart.
+As for me, I left with a very lovely plumb tart.
 Mr. C ended up with a very nice hat.